Creating Custom Role in Microsoft Azure

-1. In the Azure portal, open a subscription or a resource group where a custom role is to be assigned to.
+1. Log in to the Azure portal.
+Select a subscription or resource group where the custom role will be assigned.

-2. Open 'Access control (IAM)'.
+2. Navigate to ‘Access control (IAM)’.
 Click Add → Add custom role.
-Name the role CloudAware Custom Policy.
+Name the role Cloudaware Custom Policy.

 The permission Microsoft.Storage/storageAccounts/listKeys/action